With IntelliJ IDEA, you can practice behaviour-driven development by running specifications using the PHPSpec toolset.

 Learn more about PHPSpec installation from PHPSpec Official website.

-If you use a local PHP interpreter, IntelliJ IDEA performs initial PHPSpec configuration automatically.
+If you use a local PHP interpreter, IntelliJ IDEA performs initial Codeception configuration automatically.
+In the case of remote PHP interpreters, manual Codeception configuration is required.

 Configure PHPSpec automatically